-Aman Kumar is Head of Operations Innovation in the Office of the CFO at SAP SE, where he focuses on consumerization, simplification, and business agility.
+Aman Kumar is a member of the IMPACT leadership program in the Office of the CEO at SAP SE, where he focuses on consumerization, simplification, and business agility.
 He is also special advisor to the CIO of the Republic of Estonia and advisor to startups in Silicon Valley and Boston.
 Aman was previously the head of strategic marketing at MobileIron, Inc., an enterprise mobile startup in Silicon Valley.
 Working with the CEO and executive team, he was responsible for strategic planning, consumer product definition, and application partnerships for the organization before its IPO in 2014.

 Prior to MobileIron, Aman was an Engineering Program Manager at Apple Inc., responsible for the design and delivery of elements of the iOS (iPhone, iPod Touch, and iPad) operating system.
 Before this he co-launched Google Audio Indexing as an Associate Product Manager at Google, Inc., extending the company’s search technology to speech and audio.
 Aman began his career in Advanced Research Engineering at SAP Labs, LLC and interned at the world’s largest hedge fund.